 Believe it or not, scuba diving is easy, with so much to see before you know you have forgotten that you are breathing underwater.

-On Reef Encounter we offer a free scuba dive demonstration, where a client gets suited up in the scuba dive equipment and we take them underwater to see if they feel comfortable if they do they can choose to partake in a resort scuba dive.
+Clients are dressed in scuba diving equipment and taken underwater to see if they feel comfortable if they do, they can choose to partake in a resort scuba dive.

-The Great Barrier Reef is the perfect place to get comfortable as there is so much to see it is very easy to forget about the scuba equipment and breath normally.
+The Great Barrier Reef is the perfect place to get comfortable as there is so much to see it is effortless to forget about the scuba equipment and breath normally.

-Many of the Australian dive liveaboards have a number of guest take the program, because they do not want to pass up the chance to dive the Great Barrier Reef.
+Many of the Australian dive liveaboards have several guests take the program because they do not want to pass up the chance to dive the Great Barrier Reef.

 The Resort Scuba Diving program is designed to fit both those needs.

-We know the cause of the dangers that plague early divers and more importantly we know how to avoid them.
-This knowledge is easy to understand and when combined with some basic skills makes for a safe dive.
+We know the cause of the dangers that plague early divers, and more importantly, we know how to avoid them.
+This knowledge is easy to understand and when combined with some necessary skills makes for a safe dive.

-The scuba dive instructor will also demonstrate how to use the equipment and the basic skills.
+The scuba dive instructor will also demonstrate how to use the equipment and the necessary skills.

 The second portion is called the Confined water section.

-On a liveaboard this will be done at a shallow and calm site.
+On a liveaboard, this will be at a shallow and calm site.

-Donning your scuba diving gear under the observation and assistance of your dive instructor is followed by a buddy check, to insure the equipment is worn properly.
+Donning your scuba diving gear under the observation and assistance of your dive instructor is followed by a buddy check, to ensure the equipment fits correctly.

-You first task is simply to take a breathe of air underwater.
+Your first task is to take a breath of air underwater.